Please Note: We may receive commissions on purchases made from our chosen links.

 The mixer is responsible for adjusting and altering the signal.
 When a microphone or instrument pickup sends the signal to the mixer, it is at a really low power level.
 The first thing a mixer does is boost the signal so that there is more signal to work with.
 It does this with what is called a pre-amp.

 From there it travels through what is called an equalizer that adjusts the tone of the sound.
-The bass, mid-range, and treble are adjusted to sound the best in the room that the sound will be listened in.
+The bass, mid-range, and treble are adjusted to sound the best in the room that the audio will be heard.

 The signal is then adjusted to balance with the other sounds coming to the mixer so that the end result is a harmonious blend of all the instruments and vocalists being amplified.